 Harford Senior Center

 4501 Reisterstown Rd.

-Additional cooling centers may be opened during an extended heat event.
+Additional cooling centers will be opened during extended heat events.
 Please call 311 before leaving home for the latest cooling center hours and information.

-During periods of extreme heat, the Baltimore City Health Department recommends that city residents:
+During periods of extreme heat, the Baltimore City Health Department recommends City residents:

 - Drink plenty of water and avoid alcohol and caffeine